antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 So far, we have examined the transcriptome and genomics data separately, with the only overlap being some annotation of hypermutation status derived from the genomics analysis.

 In R2 you can easily use the somatic variation module to annotate each sample with the mutation status in a cohort: you can use the filters in the header of the Gene column to filter a specific gene and then use the button Build track underneath teh grid to annotate each sample with its mutation status for that gene.
 This way you can annotate your dataset for the presence of any gene mutation / specific type and use this annotation with gene expression dataset(s).
-Below is pictured, as you have already used in the previous exercises, how you can use these tracks (annotations) to find differentially expressed genes.
+Below is pictured, as you have already used in the previous exercises, how you can use these tracks (annotations) to find differentially expressed genes, we will leave it at this anc continue.

 ![](_static/images/MolOncCRC/mutation_track_usage.png "mutation_track_usage.png")
 [**Using tracks in R2**](_static/images/MolOncCRC/BRAF_select_som.png)